 Returns true

-if this token is located between tokens with group IDs grp1
+if this entity is located between entities with group IDs grp1

 and grp2